Vitamin B12 Deficiency Anemia

 What is vitamin B12 deficiency anemia?

-Having vitamin B12 deficiency means that your body does not have enough of this vitamin.
-You need B12 to make red blood cells, which carry oxygen through your body.
-Not having enough B12 can lead to anemia, which means your body does not have enough red blood cells to do the job.
-This can make you feel weak and tired.
-Vitamin B12 deficiency can cause damage to your nerves and can affect memory and thinking.
+Vitamin B12 deficiency anemia is a blood problem that occurs when your body doesn't have enough of this vitamin.
+Your body needs B12 to make red blood cells, which carry oxygen.
+Without enough B12, your body doesn't have enough red blood cells (anemia).
+Anemia can make you feel weak and tired.

 What causes it?

 Most people get more than enough B12 from eating meat, eggs, milk, and cheese.
-Normally, the vitamin is absorbed by your digestive system—your stomach and intestines.
 Vitamin B12 deficiency anemia usually happens when the digestive system is not able to absorb the vitamin.
-This can happen if:
+This can happen if you have:

-- You have pernicious anemia.
+- Pernicious anemia.
 In this anemia, your body destroys the cells in your stomach that help you absorb vitamin B12.

-- You have had surgery to remove part of the stomach or the last part of your small intestine, called the ileum.
-This includes some types of surgery used to help very overweight people lose weight.
+- Surgery to remove part of the stomach or the last part of your small intestine (ileum).
+This includes some types of weight-loss surgery.

-- You have problems with the way your body digests food, such as sprue (also called celiac disease), Crohn's disease, bacteria growth in the small intestine, or a parasite.
+- Problems with the way your body digests food, such as sprue (celiac disease) or Crohn's disease.

 Recommended amounts of vitamin B12

-The amount of vitamin B12 you need each day depends on your age. footnote 1
+The amount of vitamin B12 you need each day depends on your age and situation.footnote 1

 - Age 1 to 3 years: 0.9 micrograms (mcg) a day